bobbytitch/seditiontracker.github.io/docs/_suspects/peter-harding.md

 ---
 name: Peter Harding
 lastName: Harding
 aka:
-residence:
+residence: New York
 status: Charged
 date: 2021-01-14
 age: 47
 occupation:
 affiliations: undefined
 jurisdiction: Federal
 image: 045.png
 preview: 045.png
 booking: peter-harding.jpg
 courtroom:
 courthouse:
 quote: "We took the rest of the media equipment that was there.
 We put it into a pile.
 That was a symbolic gesture."
 title: Peter Harding charged on January 14, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.